scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
 * You must configure the database properties in the helm chart custom values file.
-* You must confirm that replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes.
+* You must confirm that replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes with `agentpool=scalardl` label.

 ### Deploy Scalar DL